bjlittle/geovista/docs/src/installation.rst

     $ git clone git@github.com:bjlittle/geovista.git

-Change to the root directory of the cloned repository:
+Change to the ``geovista`` root directory of the cloned repository:

 .. code:: console